 The extract command extracts data from the current element.

-ParseHub automatically extracts the text, url and img src of an element for you when you use the select command, when this is possible.
+ParseHub automatically extracts, when possible, the text, url and img src of an element for you when you use the select command.

 Modify your extraction

 In addition to any attributes present on the selected elements, the following data can be easily extracted: